![]() |

 It is also useful to have some physical science experience, especially with the concepts of atoms, molecules, chemical reactions, and thermodynamics or heat energy.
 We do a very quick review of these in early part of the course, then depend heavily on the concepts when we discuss cell structure and functions.

-My experience is that this will take you 2-3 hours to finish properly.
+My experience is that this will take you 2-3 hours to finish properly (remember, this is for each chat session).
 In addition, for each chapter (usually 1 per week, but with some short chapters, we will do one per chat meeting), you will need to finish

-So each week, you should plan to spend 3 hours in class, 4-6 hours in preparation, and 1 hour in testing, or a total of 10 hours a week.
+So each week, you should plan to spend 3 hours in class, about 5 hours in preparation, 1 hour in review and testing, and 1 hour in lab execution or reporting, or about 10 hours a week.
 A normal high school course requires a minimum of 4 hours of class time and 4 hours of homework.
-This course is somewhat more intense that a normal high school biology course, so it requires somewhat more effort on your part.
-AP students do additional work, both in chat and preparation of assignments (although they usually have no extra reading from the textbook).

-I send verbal evaluations at the end of each semester that describe your performance on quizzes, homework, class participation, and the final examination.
+I send email evaluations at the end of each semester that describe your performance on quizzes, homework, class participation, the term examination, and your term report.
 A short summary of this report is included in your formal transcript "comments" section.

 Because some government agencies, accrediting institutions, and scholarship committees require more standardized grades, I also issue a numerical score for your work, which is normalized so that it fits the grading scale used by most high schools in evaluating passing, above average, and exceptional work at the freshman, sophomore, junior, and senior levels.
-Unless required, I do not issue a letter grade; the numerical grade is more precise.
 Your transcript will include instructions on translating a numerical grade to a letter grade.
+Many Scholars Online students have been accepted to nationally-recognized, competitive colleges and universities, and have received scholarships based on these evaluations.

-However your scores are reported, the best way to establish your competence in biology or any other science subject for college admission or placement is to take the SAT II examination or AP exam.
+However your scores are reported, the best way to establish your competence in biology or any other science subject for college admission or placement is to take the SAT II or ACT examination.

 Please see my evolution page where this question is answered in detail.